jarvispact/typesafe-intl/README.md

 1. [@typesafe-intl/core](packages/core/README.md): A ICU message format parser written in Typescript.
 2. [@typesafe-intl/react-intl](packages/react-intl/README.md): A wrapper around the popular [react-intl](https://www.npmjs.com/package/react-intl) library, integrating `@typesafe-intl/core` for automatic typesafe interpolation values.

-This package does not contain or adds any runtime javascript code.
+> **This package has the same API as `react-intl` and does not add any runtime javascript code.
 It works just at the type level.
-All of the javascript functionality comes from the well established `react-intl` library itself.
+All of the javascript functionality comes from the `react-intl` library itself.**

 ## Quick Start Guide